jlinville1/website/docs/about/projects/utd-survival-guide.md

 indpendently from other groups.
 In summer 2021, it became a part of Project Nebula and in fall 2021, it gained a dedicated project lead.

-The first iteration of the UTD Survival Guide is due to relase in spring 2022.
+The first iteration of the UTD Survival Guide is due to relase in winter 2022.

 ## Features